Approved by the Board of Directors of Robit Plc on 23 October 2023.

 The objective of Robit’s investor communication is to provide the market with reliable, sufficient, and up-to-date information for enabling investors to determine the value of the Company’s share.
 Robit communicates to investors on equal and fair terms.

-The Company’s board of directors has adopted the disclosure policy first time on 29 June 2016, and it is updated when necessary.
+The Company’s board of directors adopts the disclosure policy and it is updated when necessary.

 The reports and releases of periodic disclosure are approved by the Board of Directors.
 In addition, the Board of Directors approves all the other significant stock exchange releases, such as the nomination release concerning Group CEO.
 The releases related to Inside Information are approved by the Board of the Directors, or in exceptionally urgent matters, by the Chairman of the Board of Directors together with the Group CEO, and related to other stock exchange informing, the stock exchange releases are approved by the Group CEO or as his deputy, Group CFO.
 The Group CEO or other Company management doesn’t give any comments regarding the Company’s Board of the Directors.
 The Board of Directors is represented by the Chairman of the Board of Directors.